oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 **IMPORTANT:** The NFS volume must be `/oradata`, which you will export to Oracle RAC containers for ASM storage.
 It will take approximately 10 minutes to set up the NFS server.

 ### Create NFS Volume
-#### Create NFS volume using the following command on the Podman Host:
+#### Create NFS volume using the following command on the Podman Host

 ```bash
 podman volume create --driver local \